seohyunseo/HQS-Agent/README.md

 # HQS-Agent

-This repository contains instructions on ...
+This repository contains instructions on HQS-Agent system.
+It contains two core modules, Device and Servers.

 # TBD
 ...